craftercms/craftercms/README.md

 # Crafter CMS

-Crafter CMS is a modern content management platform for building digital experience applications (React, Vue, Angular, HTML, AR/VR, Mobile, Headless, …).
+Crafter CMS is a modern content management platform for building digital experience applications using:

+* SPA frameworks like React, Vue and Angular
+* AR/VR applications using A-Frame
+* Native Mobile and Headless applications
+* HTML5 Websites using Bootstrap or other HTML frameworks

  You can learn more about Crafter here: http://docs.craftercms.org/en/3.1/index.html

 This repository is the parent project that builds everything and helps you build one of two things: